roachhd/Pattern-Primer-Jekyll/README.md

 ## Pattern Primer

-Create little snippets of markup and save them to the "patterns folder."
+Create little snippets of markup and save them to the "patterns folder" (called _posts in Jekyll!).
 The pattern primer will generate a list of all the patterns in that folder.
 You will see the pattern rendered as HTML.
 You will also get the source displayed in a textarea.

 ## Why a Jekyll fork?